Korokke: Varieties

 Korokke are sometimes sold wrapped in paper.
 They may also be used as a topping for other dishes.
 When sandwiched between two slices of bread, they are called korokke pan (pan being 'bread' in Japanese), or korokke sando ('sandwich').
 Gurakoro is a product introduced by the Japanese McDonald's which is made by sandwiching guratan korokke.

+In other foods

+Korokke is often eaten as part of a meal, such as in bento or curry.